 For the purpose of this contract, a leave shall be defined as an authorized interruption of duties or responsibilities.
-Leaves for full-time employees are covered in Sections 4 and 5.
-Leaves for part-time employees are covered in Section 6 of this Article.
+Leave terms shall apply to both full-time and adjunct faculty unless otherwise stated.

 Section 2 Conditions

 Leaves will be granted, PROVIDED that: